luketurnerdev/growth-mindset/README.md

     2. Navigate to the directory containing your copy of growth_mindset.rb using [cd [directory]], and run it by typing [ruby growth_mindset.rb].

-    3. You will be greeted, and asked for your name.
-Enter your name.
+    3. You will be greeted, and asked to login, please use
+        - username: luke
+        - password: password123

     4. You are now in the main menu.
 You may type numbers (1,2,3 or 4) or type the words 'anxiety', 'journal', 'resources' or 'exit',  whatever you prefer (case is accounted for).
 Other inputs will return an error.